• Skip to main content

 The following process allows quick and effective contact with patients to consider intensification of lipid lowering therapy.

-• Use these searches to identify people who might eligible for the process.
+• Use these reports to identify people who might eligible for the process.
 Criteria are:

 • Not manifest atherosclerosis